-LAUREN KARCZ is the debut YA author of The Gallery of Unfinished Girls, releasing July 25.
-2017 from HarperCollins / HarperTeen.
+Lauren Karcz is the author of the YA novel, The Gallery of Unfinished Girls (HarperCollins / HarperTeen), as well as various short stories and essays.
 She's a professional language nerd, having worked as an ESL teacher, a linguist, and now as an author.
 Lauren lives with her family in Atlanta, Georgia.

 (Psst.
 How is "Karcz" pronounced, you ask?
 Like "cars.")